stargate/stargate/helm/README.md

 ## Pre-requisite

-Cassandra storage port 7000 accessible as a k8s service. install helm in the environment.
+Cassandra installed with its storage port 7000 accessible as a headless service. \
+install helm in the environment.

 ## Cassandra installation
-For quick start install cassandra in kubernetes cluster using helm.
+For quick start, install cassandra in kubernetes cluster using helm.
 ```shell script
  helm install my-release bitnami/cassandra
 ```